wireservice/csvkit/docs/scripts/csvsort.rst

       -n, --names           Display column names and indices from the input CSV and exit.
       -c COLUMNS, --columns COLUMNS
-                            A comma separated list of column indices or names to sort by.
+                            A comma separated list of column indices, names or ranges to sort by, e.g. "1,id,3-5".
 Defaults to all columns.
       -r, --reverse         Sort in descending order.
       -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                             Limit CSV dialect sniffing to the specified number of